The best part about the Mediterranean diet

 Try mindfulness, yoga, or deep breathing.

-Sleep 7–9 hours nightly — poor sleep affects insulin control and appetite hormones.
+Sleep 7–9 hours nightly — poor sleep disrupts insulin control and hormone signaling.

 6. Avoid Tobacco Use